 In this recipe for homemade blueberry pie moonshine, the alcohol taste is not so subtle.
 Actually, it comes right out and smacks you in the face, but then goes easily down with a nice full blueberry aftertaste.
-Blueberry pie moonshine is more my style as it is designed to be a slow sipper instead of a big gulper like apple pie moonshine sometimes can turn out to be.
+Blueberry pie moonshine is more my style, as it's designed to be a slow sipper instead of a big gulper like the apple pie can turn out to be.

 To get this started, let me first go on record and say again, this is not real homemade moonshine.
 This is a very strong mixed drink that can have the appearance of moonshine, since it is stored in a jar like the real stuff.

 - 1/2 gallon of blueberry juice or juice cocktail (found at any grocery store)

 - 1 tub of blueberries

 Begin by bringing the juice, cinnamon sticks, and whole blueberries to a slow simmer in a large soup pot.

 When simmering, add in the brown sugar and one can of blueberry pie filling.
 Stir slowly and continue to simmer for about 25 minutes.

 When the blueberries are soft and the all the sugars are dissolved, turn the heat off and allow the mixture to cool to room temperature.

 Once at room temperature, add in 1/2 cup of vanilla whipped vodka, and about half of the bottle of Everclear.